From refugee camp to university

 “In a refugee camp, the lifestyle is different.
 Everything is different from the real world, so the emotions are real.
 You don’t have a calendar, you don’t have to rush—it’s just you.
 And also, people have a stereotype about the refugee camp life, but it’s not the full picture.
 People still can find things if they want.
 It’s a paradox.”

-Al Moulia was one of 15 young Canadians selected in 2016 to be the first members of the Prime Minister’s Youth Council.
+Al Moulia was one of external,15 young Canadians selected in 2016 to be the first members of the Prime Minister’s Youth Council.

 Looking to the future, Al Moulia says his biggest goal is to combine arts and science.
 “This is the new world,” he said.
 “People now are not easy to convince.
 They want something to entertain them and something to teach them.
 The new technology should be to combine these elements for the tech generation.”